rpenley/rpenley/README.md

 # About Me
-## Hi, my name is Ryne Penley and I am an experienced Software and DevOps Engineer with over a decade of experience maintaining and debugging production level industry solutions supporting large customer bases and complex client problems.
+## I am an experienced Engineer working in Developer Operations and Site Reliability Engineering with over a decade of experience architecting, debugging, and maintaining enterprise solutions supporting large customer bases and complex client problems.

 # Skills
 ## I am proficient in a large variety of languages and design paradigms on both the frontend and backend.
 Examples include